-Form 1098-T has been provided to you to assist in determining if you, or the individual who may claim you as a dependent, are eligible to claim a Lifetime Learning Credit, American Opportunity Credit or the Tuition and Fees Deduction on the 2014 income tax return.
+Form 1098-T has been provided to you to assist in determining if you, or the individual who may claim you as a dependent, are eligible to claim a Lifetime Learning Credit or an American Opportunity Credit on your 2019 income taxes.

 What if I think the information on the 1098-T is incorrect?